-Bending is a manufacturing process that produces a V-shape, U-shape, or channel shape along a straight axis in ductile materials, most commonly sheet metal.
-Commonly used equipment include box and pan brakes, brake presses, and other specialized machine presses.
+Bending is a manufacturing process that produces a V-shape, U-shape, or channel shape along a straight axis in ductile materials.
+Hence most commonly sheet metal.
+Commonly used equipment includes box and pan brakes, brake presses, and other specialized machine presses.

 Our Capacity to bend steel material from 12mm to 100mm.